Sainathplv/DataScience/README.md

 #using CNN Resnet
 #transfer learning is also used

-procedure:
+#procedure:
-import packages
+#import packages
-run the model for epocs
+# the model for epocs
-then run the main page
+#then run the main page
-execute your thingd by uploading or inserting images in the web page
+#execute your thingd by uploading or inserting images in the web page